InnerSourceCommons/InnerSourcePatterns/README.md

 #### Reviewed Patterns (proven and reviewed)

 * [30 Day Warranty](https://github.com/paypal/InnerSourcePatterns/blob/master/30-day-warranty.md) - *a pattern for getting a reluctant code-owning team to accept code submissions from outside their team.*
-* [Common Requirements](https://github.com/paypal/InnerSourcePatterns/blob/master/common-requirements.md) - *The common code in the shared repository isn't meeting the needs of all the projects that want to use it.*
+* [Common Requirements](https://github.com/paypal/InnerSourcePatterns/blob/master/common-requirements.md) - *Common code in a shared repository isn't meeting the needs of all the project-teams that want to use it; this is solved through requirements alignment and refactoring.*
-* [Contracted Contributor](https://github.com/paypal/InnerSourcePatterns/blob/master/contracted-contributor.md) - *Solutions for when associates wanting to contribute to an InnerSource project are discouraged from doing so by their line management*
+* [Contracted Contributor](https://github.com/paypal/InnerSourcePatterns/blob/master/contracted-contributor.md) - *Associates wanting to contribute to InnerSource are discouraged from doing so by their line management.
+Relief is provided by formal contracts and agreements.*
-* [Dedicated Community Leader](https://github.com/paypal/InnerSourcePatterns/blob/master/dedicated-community-leader.md) - *When starting an InnerSource initiative it is crucial to nominate the right people to lead the communities.
-Selecting the wrong persons and/or not providing enough capacity for them risks wasted effort and ultimately the failure of the InnerSource initiative.
-The person needs both communication skills as well as technical.*
+* [Dedicated Community Leader](https://github.com/paypal/InnerSourcePatterns/blob/master/dedicated-community-leader.md) - *Select people with both communications and technical skills to lead the communities to ensure success in starting an InnerSource initiative.*
 * [Review Committee](https://github.com/paypal/InnerSourcePatterns/blob/master/review-committee.md) - *A formal review committee is setup within an org to "officiate" particular inner source projects with resources, etc.*

 #### Reviewed Pattern Ideas (not yet proven but reviewed)